 There are so many exotic destinations in developing countries.
 Just a few miles from a luxury resort you can find some of the poorest people in the world.
 Just a few hours added to an itinerary, to experience a cultural way of life and learn more about the local communities in the your chosen country, can be a life changing experience.

 We work with tour operators and local hoteliers including Safpar, Avani Victoria Falls, the Royal Livingstone, Waterfront and the David Livingstone Safari Lodge, and to show visitors a true African way of life, enabling them to see how these tribal people live from day to day, without imposing on their traditional way of life.
-Travellers from the UK, Europe, USA, Canada, UAE, Asia, Australia, New Zealand and many other places have enjoyed the experience.
+Travellers from the UK, Europe, USA, Canada, South America, UAE, Asia, Australia, New Zealand and many other places have enjoyed the experience.
 For many tourists this is a favourite part of their itinerary, often making a donation on their return or offering to sponsor an orphan.
 Feedback, received from many travellers, say that ‘a visit to Mukuni was the highlight of their entire trip to Southern Africa‘.

-We are working with the tourist industry to reduce world poverty along with Saga Charitiable Trust, who have provided funds for our malaria prevention programme and Just a Drop, who helped to implement some of our water and sanitation projects.
+The Butterfly Tree is working with the tourist industry to reduce world poverty.
+We encourage travellers to donate to our malaria prevention and water and sanitation projects.
 Several of our projects have been boosted thanks to the generosity of tourists who have been moved by the poverty, cheered by the friendliness of these gentle people and impressed by what the charity has achieved.
 They have also seen for themselves how the communities have benefited from sustainable developments and responded to our involvement.